 Analog Devices did not leave LTZ untouched king forever.
 Since 2016 ADI team worked hard on new and improved buried zener reference to beat LTZ1000 legacy.
 Since this is rather niche and not easy to use component all development was kept under cover and available only to few big names in the industry for preliminary validation and feedback.

 New reference has own unique part number ADR1000AHZ and supplied in similar 8-pin hermetic package.
 It is even pin-compatible with existing LTZ1000, but require slight electrical circuit modifications to operate at best performance point.
 Part went into production end of 2018, with most of samples and devices distributed from week 39 year 2018 production run.

-ADR1000AHZ is somewhat undercover component that does not come with usual ADI technical support and public listings.
-There is no public web-page with all usual goodies for this product either.
-Trying to navigate for ADR1000 page on Analog Devices fancy site only returns pretty, but useless Error 404:
+ADR1000AHZ is somewhat undercover component that have limited ADI technical support and public listings.
+Until recently there was no public web-page with all usual goodies for this ADR1000 product.
+As of 2021 year trying to navigate for ADR1000 page on Analog Devices fancy site only returns pretty, but useless Error 404:

 People who commercially use LTZ/ADR references are already very experienced analog/precision circuit designers and many of them perform own validation, burn-in and selection processes.
 Testing such references to fraction of PPM stability is lengthy and expensive process, and not much ADI can do without investing lot of man-hours on each support case.